bonitasoft/bonita-doc/md/connector-archetype.md

 The archetype offers the possibility to generate the default sources in Java, Groovy or Kotlin.
 The build result will always be a Java archive (jar), no matters the langage selected.

-The entry point of the implementation sources must extends the class _`org.bonitasoft.engine.connector.AbstractConnector`_.
+The entry point of the implementation sources must extend the class _`org.bonitasoft.engine.connector.AbstractConnector`_.

 Example (_Groovy_):
 ```groovy